RemyG/RSSReader/README.md

 # RSS Reader

-This application is a self-hosted RSS agregator and reader.
+This application is a self-hosted RSS aggregator and reader.

 ## Requirements